 Be sure to post your evaluation criteria and grading rubrics ahead of time.
 Alternatively, you could have students work in small groups to create rubrics for final project evaluations.
 Consider also offering students the option of turning in drafts of their work for feedback from peers or the instructor.
-Any feedback should be genuine, timely, and specific.
+Any feedback given should be genuine, timely, and specific.
 Try to incorporate episodes of meaningful peer feedback and support whenever possible.

 Variations and Extensions.
 There are a slew of variations for a job connection or application paper.
-For instance, the papers can be anonymously entered into a class competition where peers or external experts vote on the best ones, with awards handed out for the highest-rated papers.
+For instance, the papers can be anonymously entered into a class competition in which peers or external experts vote on the best ones, with awards handed out for the highest-rated papers.
 As part of such a competition, top papers can be placed in an online gallery of papers for students to read through in the following years.
 Student papers can also be repackaged into an online course compendium, uploaded as a digital book to a website like BookRix, or made into a wikibook at Wikispaces, PBworks, or Wikibooks which can be modified and extended by students in future semesters of the course, or by peers around the world in similar courses.

-Risk index: Low

-Duration of the learning activity: 1 or 2 weeks during the semester (if a brief paper); 4-5 weeks (if a final project or strategic planning document)
+Risk index: Low Time index: Medium to High Cost index: Low Learner-centered index: High Duration of the learning activity: 1-2 weeks during the semester (if a brief paper); 4-5 weeks (if a final project or strategic planning document)